agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 > In addition to the solution being credible and usable, there seems
 > to be additional constraints.
 The solution shall not contain any
-> killing, beating, slavery, suicides, lonliness etc...
+> killing, beating, slavery, suicides, loneliness etc...
 I seem to be
 > able come up with these constraints by myself.
 If Richard Feynman
 > delivered a box containing solutions violating the above constraints
 > then I will not be able to perform it.
 On the other hand if Richard